Skip to main content

 • Lower priority values get run first.
 EX 0 is run first, then 1, then 2, etc.

-• No priority flag defaults to priority 0 and is the same as a standard template.
+• A #template with no priority flag defaults to priority 0 and is the same as a standard template.

 • Negative priorities are not allowed and will result in the template being skipped.